Shizu-ka/shizuka-profile/README.md

 <details>
 <summary><b>Changes from parent project</b></summary>

-\+ gallery
+\+ data science

-\+ add places to your gallery category, like Indonesia, beach or something. up to you
+\+ add category to data science section loke jupyter and dashoard and more. up to you

 \- snippets